Eduvard/TicTacToe/README.md

 # TicTacToe
-Here is my TicTacToe game which I have written in C# and I used WPF Framework
+Here is my TicTacToe game which was written in C# and used WPF Framework